 - Be championed by the Church at every level;

 - Not dilute or compromise in its strong, distinctive ‘brand’;

 - Ensure faith and spiritual development at the heart of the curriculum;

 - Ensure high quality Religious Education and Collective Worship shapes its Christian ethos.

-It is the role of the governing body and Foundation Governors in particular to ensure this agenda is effectively pursued.
+It is the role of the governing board and Foundation Governors in particular to ensure this agenda is effectively pursued.